 Most patients report feeling fullness or bloating in their abdomen after eating, but this should subside within a week or two as your body adjusts to its new size.

 Regarding weight loss, it’s best to use a combination of therapies instead of just one.
-That way, you can achieve better results and prevent complications down the road.
+That way, you can achieve better results and prevent complications.
 For example, suppose you’re already using one or more obesity treatments, such as diet or exercise.
 In that case, a weight loss balloon could be an excellent addition to your regimen.

 Read Also: Gastric Botox in Turkey What I Need to Know